 While there are lots of various referencing formats and academic writing formats, Harvard citation style is still one of the most popular formats among modern students.
-It is easy to deal with it if you are familiar with its rules and overall format.
+It is easy to deal with Harvard citation style if you are familiar with its rules and overall format.
 Harvard style may seem to be the most interesting if you have to write something complicated and complex regarding a book or even a movie.
-In this article, few of our experts will teach you how to cite properly with this format and give you few useful samples to learn from.

-To start your experience with this format and learn how to deal with this format, you need to divide it into two main types.
+To start your experience with Harvard citation style format and learn how to deal with this format, you need to divide it into two main types of Harvard citation style.
 Those Harvard citation types can be described as:

 - Reference List Harvard style citation — this type of Harvard citation style is just a separate page you should create to list your references and their sources.
 It goes at the end of your entire paper.
 Be sure to list all extracts that you used in your article.
 Here is a scheme you should follow: Benton, B. (1987).
 Birth of the Nation.
 London: Brainwood.

-- In-text citing – this type is more popular than the reference list.
+- In-text citing — this type is more popular than the reference list.
 Students like it for its simplicity and usability.
 Every part of citing extract is in its place, and entire citing does not take tons of time to create it.
 You will have to create those samples in paper’s body paragraphs.
-You need to copy entire phrase you want to use and mark it as a citation.
+You need to copy an entire phrase you want to use and mark it as a citation.
 There are various specifications for different sources.
-For a book source, it looks like this: “My life turned complete mess after I realized my home was burned to the ground last night…” (Benton, 1987)
+For a book source, Harvard citation style looks like this: “My life turned complete mess after I realized my home was burned to the ground last night…” (Benton, 1987).

-The best thing about Harvard citation style is hiding right on the surface.
+The best thing about the Harvard citation style is hiding right on the surface.
 It is about its diversity and flexibility.
-You can easily apply Harvard style citation for any type of academic writing and source.
-If you are writing your article about some particular book or film, you can easily use citing an extract from the initial source using this particular format.
+You can easily apply the Harvard style citation for any type of academic writing and source.
+If you are writing your work about some particular book or film, you can easily use citing an extract from the initial source using this particular format.

-If you are familiar with other formats, you will appreciate the flexibility and easiness of this particular format on the very start.
+If you are familiar with other formats, you will appreciate the flexibility and easiness of this particular format on the very start ( Harvard citation style).
 The list of sources you can use for Harvard citation style is huge and almost the biggest of all others.
 Let us get a useful example of citation Harvard style.

 Citation in Harvard style for books with one author is very easy to compose.
 All you need to include are just a few main things: